abatasi/abatasi/README.md

 - 👋 Hi, I’m @abatasi
-- 👀 I’m interested in ...
-SaaS
+- 👀 I’m interested in SaaS, AI/ML
-- 🌱 I’m currently learning ... laravel
+- 🌱 I’m currently working on a sales intelligence platform
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: abatasi@gmail.com

 <!---
 abatasi/abatasi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.